Sign Up for Sports

 Concussion Baseline Testing

 - Concussion baseline testing is required every 2 years for contact sports (see list above).
-This year baseline testing will be offered through an online program called Concussion Vital Signs.
+Baseline testing will be offered through an online program called Concussion Vital Signs.
 Student-athletes who need to take the test can take it remotely from home.
 Remote testing instructions.
 In order for a student-athlete to test remotely at home, they will need internet access and a computer, ChromeBook or similar device.
 The test cannot be taken on a smartphone.

 - For student-athletes that require in-person testing, please contact Mary Flavin at email@example.com or 508-230-3210 x 1450 and she will arrange for them to take the test here at OAHS.